-- Cellulose acetate fibers in a cigarette filter are thinner than sewing thread, and a single filter contains more than 12,000 of these fibers.
+- Cellulose acetate fibers in a cigarette filter are thinner than sewing thread.
+A single filter contains more than 12,000 of these fibers.

-- The inner wrapper on a cigarette filter is designed to either allow air to flow through it from the core for light cigarettes or to block airflow for regular cigarettes.
+- The inner wrapper on a cigarette filter is designed to allow air to flow through it from the core for light cigarettes or block airflow for regular cigarettes.

-- The outer layer of paper is engineered to not stick to a smoker’s lips and attaches the filter to the tube of tobacco.
+- The outer layer of paper is engineered to not stick to a smoker’s lips and attaches the filter to the tobacco tube.

 - Chemicals are added to cigarette paper to control the burn rate, and calcium carbonate is added as a whitener to create appealing ash as the cigarette burns.

 “The filter is really a fraud,” said Dr. Thomas Novotny.
 “It’s simply a marketing tool.”